Virginia Court Records

 Virginia has stringent requirements regarding the nature of crimes that can be sealed or expunged.
 In addition to the requirement above, the law gives special consideration to petitions from individuals who were victims of identity theft.
 Individuals affected by identity theft may initiate challenging the record at the local sheriff department or state police headquarters.

-Juvenile crimes are eligible for expunction, but the court will typically deny a petition to seal or expunge convictions resulting from plea bargains or nolo contendere.
+Juvenile crimes are generally eligible for expunction.
+However, courts may deny a petition to seal or expunge convictions resulting from plea bargains or nolo contendere.
 Virginia does not grant petitions to seal or expunge guilty convictions of misdemeanors.

 It is noteworthy that in October 2020, the Virginia legislature passed a bill to allow for the automatic sealing of certain criminal convictions.
 However, the automation only counts eight years after the offender completes the sentence.